cb0tt/Neural-Net-in-Cpp/README.md

 # XOR Neural Network in C++

-This project implements a small neural network from scratch in C++.
+This project implements a small neural network in C++, from scratch.
 The network consists of 5 neurons (2 Input, 2 Hidden, 1 Output) and learns the **XOR gate logic** based on its truth table.

 ## Overview